-I read with interest Jeff Landers’ (@bedrock_divorce) Personal Finance Column on Forbes.com about real estate in divorce.
+This is a reprisal of a blog post I wrote two years ago about real estate valuation and division in a Texas divorce.
+The points here still ring true today.
+Hat tip to Jeff Landers’ (@bedrock_divorce) Personal Finance Column on Forbes.com for his article about real estate in divorce.
 He had seven points that he believes divorcing women need to know about real estate and real estate appraisals.
 I actually think that his point is relevant whether you are a man or a woman – anyone going through divorce that has real estate needs to be aware of how real estate is handled, especially in Texas since the rules in Texas are a little different than most other states.

 In Texas any asset purchased during the marriage is considered community property and is divisible in the final divorce.
 (Any property purchased before marriage or received through gift or inheritance is separate property.
 For a discussion on Texas characterization and division in divorce, click How to Divide Marital Property in a Dallas, Texas Divorce.)
 In reaching a fair division of the marital estate, first the values of the assets must be determines.
 For real estate, it is always best to get an appraiser to give an opinion of value under the current market conditions.